ellakoa/postcard-poem/content/posts/butterflies-song.md

 ---
-title: Butterflies song
+title: The Butterflies Song
-description: "Entrancing creatures butterflies, "
+description: Ethereal and entrancing, butterflies are a fleeting part of summer which is short enough in the UK
 collection: Butterflies
 aspect: landscape
 image: /img/chalkhill-blue-butterfly-tiny.jpg